Your Brain Decides by Contrast, Not by Logic

 Source: Wikimedia Commons, CC BY 2.0

-Here's the uncomfortable extension of this: give the brain too many options and it doesn't choose at all.
+Here's the truth: give the brain too many options and it doesn't choose at all.

 Start With Why

-The brain needs a reference point.
-If you can provide that reference point deliberately and honestly, you're not manipulating.
-You're speaking in the language the old brain actually uses.
+The brain needs a starting point.
+If you provide that point clearly and honestly, you're not tricking anyone: you're just speaking the brain's native language.

 Keep reading